LukesHomola/LukesHomola/README.md

 # 💫 About Me:

-🔨 Currently working on ticket system for family laundry.
+21 years old enthusiast focused on web systems and web pages.
+My recent projects - ticket system for family laundry, webpage for their buisness and currently working on community desktop app for biggest Minecraft MMOPRG Wynncraft.com

 ## 🌎 WEB PORTFOLIO
 🔗 homola-lukas.cz

 ## 🌐 Socials: